jcocozza/vsps/README.md

 Under the hood, it is just a yaml file which can be edited directly.
 Otherwise, it's just a bit of fluff on top.

+## Build
+You can build the CLI tool with `go build` from the main directory.

+The GUI can be built with `go build` in the gui directory.

+(I still need to figure out a proper way to do this)

 ## Encryption
 vsps also offers basic encryption.
 If you like, you can create encrypted accounts.